Oz the Great and Powerful: Continuity

 Various other races and species of Oz are depicted besides the Munchkins; the Quadlings, the china doll inhabitants of Dainty China Country, the Winkies (who went unnamed in the 1939 film), winged baboons (instead of winged monkeys in the book), and color-changing horses (inspired by the horse of a different color from the 1939 film).
 Similarly, Glinda is referred to by her title in the book (the Good Witch of the South), unlike the 1939 film, where her character's title is "Good Witch of the North" (due to merging the characters Good Witch of the South, and the North).
 Glinda is also the daughter of the late King of Oz, though in the books, Ozma is the King's daughter and Glinda is her protector.
 Evanora, the Wicked Witch of the East, wears an emerald necklace that gives her powers instead of magical shoes (which are silver in the book and ruby in the 1939 film) later worn by Dorothy.

-The origins of the Wicked Witches are not explained in Baum's book, but Theodora's origins are borrowed from the revisionist novel Wicked: The Life and Times of the Wicked Witch of the West by -Gregory Maguire.
-Theodora and Elphaba transition into a Wicked Witch after learning of the Wizard's corruption (though in Wicked, Oscar is Elphaba's father), their skins changing green, Theodora from eating a green apple and Elphaba from a bottle containing a green drug that her mother drank out of before birthing her.
+The origins of the Wicked Witches are not explained in Baum's book, but Theodora's origins are borrowed from the revisionist novel Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire.
+Theodora and Elphaba transition into Wicked Witches after learning of the Wizard's corruption (though in Wicked, Oscar is Elphaba's father), their skins changing green, Theodora from eating a green apple and Elphaba from a bottle containing a green drug that her mother drank out of before birthing her.
 Theodora's tears leave streak-like scars on her face, reflecting her weakness to water in the original story.
 Evanora transforms into a powerless hag after losing her necklace.
 In Wicked, Nessarose is paraplegic, but became powerful after wearing the magical shoes made by her sister Elphaba to allow her to walk.
 Oscar is portrayed as a womanizing con artist from Kansas, rather than a bumbling "humbug" of Omaha, Nebraska, in the book and a dictator in Wicked; in the 1939 film, the Wizard is from Kansas, although the hot air balloon he leaves in has "Omaha State Fair" on it.
 Also, Oz is presented as a real place as it is in the books, and not as a possible dream as the 1939 film implies.